krobot-framework/krobot-docs/making-commands.md

 So, let's create our first command.

 The object that manages the commands is the **CommandManager**.
 Command are registered to it, and it will parse the messages to check for command call, then call them.

-The CommandManager is automatically injected using Dependency Injection, just create an empty field, and put the "@Inject" annotation on it.
+The CommandManager is automatically injected using Dependency Injection, just create an empty field, and put the "@Inject" annotation on it :

 ```java
 @Inject